arve-garg/arve-garg/README.md

 - 👋 Hi, I’m @arve-garg
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning C
 - 💞️ I’m looking to collaborate on basic codes
 - 📫 How to reach me pull requests
-- 🏫 I am in class 11 I just know some of basics of java
+- 🏫 I am in Sikkim Manipal Institute of Technology

 <!---
 arve-garg/arve-garg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.